iterative/dvc.org/content/docs/studio/selfhosted/configuration/tls.md

 4. Update Studio's config file

-Merge your `values.yaml` file with the following contents:
+Merge the `values.yaml` file with the following contents:

 ```yaml
 global: